Cirkit Designer Logo

 Important Considerations and Best Practices

-Below is an example of how to use the ESP32 Feather v2 to read data from a DHT11 temperature and humidity sensor and send it over Wi-Fi:
+Below is an example of how to connect the ESP32 Feather v2 to a Wi-Fi network and blink an LED:

 // Replace with your network credentials